 That is why health experts often suggest to diabetes patients to always watch and lessen their sugar and carbohydrates intake.

 The body turns or breaks down carb contents into glucose.
 For this reason alone, excessive intake of carbs is to be avoided.
 If not, this can lead to more body complications in the future.

 For these reasons alone, there has been this notion that Mexican food is not okay for people with diabetes.

-Mexican cuisine is loaded by a lot of dishes of which the primary or major component is carbohydrates.
+Mexican cuisine is loaded with a lot of dishes of which the primary or major component is carbohydrates.
 However, this is just a hasty generalization and truly a misconception.

-While it is true that Mexican food like burritos and tortillas are high in carbs or calories, there is more that this cuisine can offer even for a diabetic person.
+While it is true that Mexican food like burritos and tortillas are high in carbs or calories, there is more than this cuisine can offer even for a diabetic person.

-There are dishes and work around to make a Mexican food be healthy and more balanced.
+There are dishes and workaround to make Mexican food healthy and more balanced.
 Specifically, there are specific Mexican dishes with low carbohydrate contents that can still be made at home and ordered in your favorite local Mexican restaurant.

-There are dishes and entrees in this cuisine that should be skipped but there are probably more that a diabetic person can still order or make at home.
+There are dishes and entrees in this cuisine that should be skipped but there are probably more than a diabetic person can still order or make at home.

 Avocados are known to be loaded with healthy fats but almost devoid of carbohydrates.

 Because of this, someone suffering from diabetes can definitely consume it.
 Whether in the form of a salad, spread, or dip, guacamole is a well-balanced meal.